Other posts from the On a visit to.. series:

 You can visit the Art Museum Zambaccian, it’s small and vintage and located in a beautiful house with a nice garden.
 You can find paintings from Romanian artists as well as famous 20th-century impressionists such as Cezanne and Picasso.
 Then, of course, you can also go to the Contemporary Art Museum and visit the terrasse on the top and have a drink a panoramic view over Bucharest.

 When and why did you start practicing yoga?
 What did you find more tempting in the very beginning?

 I have been on and off for years, but I consider my yoga practice began in June 2019.
 I had just arrived in Bucharest and I was going through a very troubling time emotionally speaking.
 Have a need to find a routine and I stumbled upon (literally) Power Yoga Romania.
-I fell in love with the practice and the power vinyasa flow right away.
-The most tempting part was the desire to learn to go through this very challenging and HOT flow with strength and grace of the body and mind.
+I fell in love with the practice and the power of vinyasa flow right away.
+The most tempting part was the desire to learn to go through this very challenging and HOT flow with the strength and grace of the body and mind.

 What is more (and what is my favorite part of Baptiste yoga) is the authenticity of the teaching.
 It’s not dressed in flowery sentences and mysticism, the teacher doesn’t speak in Sanskrit, it’s authentic and it’s present.
 Here and now.

 Where would you take us for a yoga practice in Bucharest?

 It depends on what you are looking for – I, of course, recommend PYR, and maybe by the time you visit, I’ll be teaching there as well.
 I have also been to Anahata which is an Ashtanga yoga studio and I loved it as well.
 I think the yoga scene in Bucharest is very diverse and I think you should try a few studios and find the one that resonates with what you are looking for at this particular moment.